babylonhealth/ios-playbook/Interview/ConductingATechnicalInterview.md

 ====================================

 ### Remember what You Want to Achieve
+In an interview you always want the candidate to do well.
+It is important that you approach the interview in a positive mode.
+To leave your desk a little bit earlier to give yourself a change to relax a bit, maybe get a cup of tea or coffee.
+The last thing you want to do is to rush to the interview really pissed off about a rude, mystery compilation error Xcode throw in your face.

 Best possible outcome from an interview is a new hire who makes great contributions to your organisation, your team and thrives as a member in your team.
 In this section I will try to say something about the mindset required to interview a candidate successfully.